riyaanjain/VinylRecordFlipper_PCB/README.md

 - **A picture and video for your enjoyment (have to download the video from Image_and_Video folder🥲)**
 - **Design Document**

-Hopefully, you enjoy it as much as I did.
+Hopefully you enjoy it as much as I did!

 ---